Things are looking good for U.S. airlines this coming holiday season. How good? More than 45 million people will fly between Dec. 16 and Jan. 5.

 The Buffet Effect

-When it was disclosed in November that Warren Buffett’s Berkshire Hathaway Inc. (NYSE:BRK-BC) had acquired airline shares valued at about $1.3 billion, airlines saw a boost.
-American Airlines Group Inc. (TSX:AALC) shares comprised most of Buffet’s buy-in or about $800 million.
+When it was disclosed in November that Warren Buffett’s Berkshire Hathaway Inc. (NYSE:BRK-BD) had acquired airline shares valued at about $1.3 billion, airlines saw a boost.
+American Airlines Group Inc. (TSX:AALA) shares comprised most of Buffet’s buy-in or about $800 million.

 American CEO Doug Parker said the U.S. airline industry has effectively been transformed, into a viable long-term investment vehicle for the first time in its history.
 "The Berkshire Hathaway investment,” Parker said, “is as good as any validation for that."